benestudio/react-scrollfade/README.md

 ### Browser Support ###

-The component utilizes CSS masks and -webkit�masks as a fallbak.
+The component utilizes CSS masks and -webkit�masks as a fallback.
 See browser compatibilities here: https://caniuse.com/?search=mask

 ### Examples ###